selmux/Alhasawi-ICS-OT-Security-projetcs/ICS-OT-Guides/README.md

 - [Control and Control Design ](https://www.youtube.com/@ControlControlDesign)
 - [Graphical Realism Framework for Industrial Control Simulation (GRFICS)  ](https://github.com/Fortiphyd/GRFICSv2)

+** ICS/OT Cyber Security Books:**
+- "Hacking Exposed Industrial Control Systems: ICS and SCADA Security Secrets & Solutions" by Clint Bodungen, Stephen Hilt, Aaron Shbeeb, Bryan Singer and Kyle Wilhoit

+- "Practical Industrial Cyber Security: ICS, Industry 4.0 & IIoT" by Charles J. Brooks and Philip A. Craig, Jr.

+- "Industrial Cybersecurity"* by Pascal Ackerman

+- "Engineering-Grade OT Security: A Manager's Guide" by Andrew Ginter

+- Industrial Cybersecurity: Case Studies and Best Practices by Steve Mustard

+- "Industrial Network Security: Securing Critical Infrastructure Networks for Smart Grid, SCADA, and Other Industrial Control Systems" by Eric D. Knapp

+- Implementing IEC 62443 - A Pragmatic Approach to Cybersecurity by Michael D. Medoff and Patrick C. O'Brien

+- "Industrial Automation and Control Systems Security Principles" by Dr. Ronald Krutz

+- Countering Cyber Sabotage: Introducing Consequence-Driven, Cyber-Informed Engineering (CCE)" by Andrew Bochman and Sarah Freemen

+- "Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hackers" by Andy Greenberg

+- "Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapons" by Kim Zetter

 <h2>Support Me</h2>
 <p>If you've found my ICS security tools and ICSrank.com useful, consider buying me a coffee!
 Your support helps me continue developing innovative solutions to enhance OT device security and keep our infrastructure safe.
 Thank you! ☕🔒</p>